ktaranov/sqlserver-kit/Utilities/README.md

 ## DBeaver
 <a id="dbeaver"></a>
 Download page: [DBeaver]<br/>
-Release date: 2018-09-24<br/>
+Release date: 2020-11-29<br/>
-Support Version: 2005-2017<br/>
+Support Version: 2005-2019<br/>
 Author: Open Source<br/>
 Free version: Yes<br/>
 Price: No

-Free multi-platform database tool for developers, SQL programmers, database administrators and analysts.
+Free multi-platform database tool for developers, database administrators, analysts and all people who need to work with databases.
-Supports all popular databases: MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, Sybase, MongoDB, Cassandra, etc
+Supports all popular databases: MySQL, PostgreSQL, SQLite, Oracle, DB2, SQL Server, Sybase, MS Access, Teradata, Firebird, Apache Hive, Phoenix, Presto, etc.

 ## HeidiSQL
 <a id="heidisql"></a>
 Download page: [HeidiSQL]<br/>
-Release date: 2019-06-15<br/>
+Release date: 2020-11-02<br/>
-Support Version: 2005-2017<br/>
+Support Version: 2005-2019<br/>
 Author: Open Source<br/>
 Free version: Yes<br/>
 Price: No

-HeidiSQL is a useful and reliable tool designed for web developers using the popular MySQL server, Microsoft SQL databases and PostgreSQL.
+HeidiSQL is a useful and reliable tool designed for web developers using the popular MariaDB, MySQL, Microsoft SQL, PostgreSQL and SQLite.
 It enables you to browse and edit data, create and edit tables, views, procedures, triggers and scheduled events.
 Also, you can export structure and data either to SQL file, clipboard or to other servers.